 Although it seems counter-intuitive, the worst negative SEO attack you can receive is precisely the one that simulates a “reasonable” (but abusive for Google) SEO strategy that you can conduct yourself.
-That’s why it’s increasingly important that, for long-term positioning, you try to stay as far away from SEO as Google considers questionable.
+That’s why it’s increasingly essential that, for long-term positioning, you try to stay as far away from spammy SEO as Google considers questionable.
 If you’re only positioning strategy is to create links in abandoned blogs or with exact commercial Keywords, it’s very easy for you to drop the first attack which merely amplifies what you’re already doing.

 Examples of Mass Links with Text Anchor containing Spam-

-Sometimes, by checking your links with Search Console or Majestic, you may find that the anchor text of your links suddenly contains a number of “strange” keywords.
+Sometimes, by checking your links with Search Console or Majestic, you may find that the anchor text of your links suddenly contains some “strange” keywords.
 If these links point you to Keywords that are not specific to your content, (like all those porn-related, piracy-related, or Keywords in a different language) usually you don’t need to worry.
 It’s not unusual for this types of attacks to affect the positioning of your “good” Keywords or trigger a penalty.

 Luckily these types of links usually come from sites of low quality and end up disappearing over time or are directly devalued.
 Of course, they can still “tarnish” your link profile, and if they begin to dominate it, they’ll “plug” the Keywords that interest you.

 That is- Your Commercial Keywords, your Brand Keywords, etc., could decrease in percentage within your profile, and this may detract from authority when positioning some of those Keywords.

 If you’re attacked with a massive campaign of “dofollow” links, which also point you to the Keywords that are normally associated with your site … then this attack can be severe.